sjc5/kiruna/README.md

 When you hit save, this should also hot reload.

 > [!NOTE]
-> You can put multiple css stylesheets into the `styles/critical` and `styles/normal` directories.
-In each case, the CSS will be minified and concatenated in alphabetical order by filename.
+> If you want to separate your CSS into multiple files, you can do so using CSS `@import` syntax.
+This also works for your critical CSS file.

 ---

 ### Edit your HTML template

-Now let's try editing your html template at `static/private/index.go.html`.
+Now let's try editing your html template at `./private-static/index.go.html`.

 Find the line that says `<h1>Hello, world!</h1>` (line 10) and change it to: `<h1 style="color: green;">Hello, world!</h1>`.